Rizal Commercial Banking Corporation

 RCBC is majority-owned by the Yuchengco Group of Companies (YGC), one of the oldest and largest conglomerates in Southeast Asia covering over 60 businesses which include the non-life insurance company, Malayan Insurance, a life insurance company joint venture with Sun Life Financial Philippines, SunLifeGREPA Financial, Inc.; the construction company EEI Corp.; educational institutions; and vehicle dealerships.
-Other significant investors of the bank include the World Bank's International Finance Corporation, Cathay Life Insurance Co., Ltd., a wholly owned subsidiary of Cathay Financial Holding, Ltd., and CVC Capital Partners.
+Other significant investors of the bank include the World Bank's International Finance Corporation, Cathay Life Insurance Co., Ltd., a wholly owned subsidiary of Cathay Financial Holding, Ltd., and Sumitomo Mitsui Banking Corporation (SMBC).
 RCBC issues first US dollar sustainability bonds.
 RCBC issues VISA, Mastercard, JCB, and UnionPay credit cards through RCBC Bankard.

 History

+The bank was established by Alfonso Yuchengco on September 23, 1960, as Rizal Development Bank, a small development bank based in Makati, which was then part of Rizal province.
+It initially operated with 15 employees at a one-room office along Ayala Avenue.
+It was later upgraded to a commercial bank upon the approval of the Bangko Sentral ng Pilipinas and, in 1963, began operation as such under its present name Rizal Commercial Banking Corporation (RCBC).
+RCBC established its first head office at 219 Buendia Avenue, also in Makati, making it the first commercial bank to do so in the province.
+In 1989, it acquired its universal banking license.

-In 2000, RCBC acquired major control of Bankard Inc, a credit card company.
-In 2006, the acquisition of almost all assets of Bankard was approved.
+In 2000, RCBC acquired major control of Bankard Inc., a credit card company from divestment of Equitable PCI Bank In 2006, the acquisition of almost all assets of Bankard was approved.

 In 2007, RCBC acquired the thrift bank Merchants Savings and Loan Association Inc. from Finman Capital Corp. and consolidated it with its own thrift bank RCBC Savings Bank with the aim for increasing its branch network.
-In 2009, RCBC acquired JP Laurel Rural Bank in Batangas to expand microfinance operations to Luzon.
+In 2009, RCBC acquired J.P.
+Laurel Rural Bank in Batangas to expand microfinance operations to Luzon.
 On October 28, 2013, RCBC's microfinance subsidiary, Rizal Microbank opened the very first banking office made of recycled shipping container vans in the Philippines.
 On 2012, RCBC acquired First Malayan Leasing and Finance Corporation and its subsidiary Malayan Rental to enter equipment leasing business.

-In 2016, some funds from the Bangladesh Bank robbery incident were diverted to fictitious accounts at the Jupiter Street branch of RCBC.
-Some executives were charged with anti-money laundering.

-In 2019, RCBC raised PHP15 billion in Peso Bond, the Philippines’ first green finance framework under the ASEAN Green Bond Standards.
+In 2019, RCBC raised ₱ 15 billion in Peso Bond, the Philippines’ first green finance framework under the ASEAN Green Bond Standards.
 In June 2019, the Bangko Sentral ng Pilipinas (BSP) approved RCBC's merger with its thrift bank RCBC Savings Bank.